 Experience, meet & watch

-In this combined excursion organized by Humanity House, Dutch Council for Refugees, Movies that Matter and Filmhuis Den Haag, students explore the themes of human rights, migration and asylum policy.
-During the journey of experience and the film, students are invited in various ways to reflect on the asylum provided for refugees.
+In this combined excursion organized by Humanity House, Movies That Matter and Filmhuis Den Haag, students explore the themes of human rights, migration and asylum policy.
+During the journey of experience and the film, students are challenged in various ways to reflect on these topics.

 Refugees dominate the news.
-The number of people fleeing from war, violence and repression shows no sign of abating.
+The number of people fleeing from war, violence and repression increases every year.
 Many people risk their lives trying to reach Europe, but more and more European countries are closing their borders.
-What’s it really like to have to flee your home?
-In this programme, students find that out for themselves in three different ways.
+But what it is like to flee?
+And what are the consequences of European asylum policy?
+In this program students will found out.

 Our film selection